explosion/projects/tutorials/ner_multiple_trials/README.md

 can find the trained model per trial in `training/{seed}/`.

 At evaluation, you can pass a directory containing all the models for each trial.
 This process is demonstrated in `scripts/evaluate_with_trials.py`.
-This will result to multiple `metrics/scores.json` files that you can summarize using the `scripts/summarize_results.py` script (only written for this particular dataset).
+This will then result to multiple `metrics/scores.json` files that you can summarize.

 ## 📋 project.yml